 The health and safety of our students is a priority at Woodward, and we recognize the increasing prevalence of student allergies and the life- threatening nature of the allergy for many students.
 In order to reduce the likelihood of an allergic reaction during school or school related activities, the following precautions are in place.

 In the Lunchroom:

-- Peanut free table in each lunchroom - No sharing food
+- Allergy friendly table in each lunchroom (table free from top 9 major allergens) - No sharing food

 Bake Sales: